 When something unexpected happens in our life, or in our world, it's easy for us to ask God why it happened.
 We want to live the blessed "abundant life" (John 10:10b) that Jesus said He was bringing, and we forget that He also told us that "in this world, you will have trouble," John 16:33.
 We forget that all our favorite Bible characters had their share of struggles and grief and hard circumstances.
 Sometimes they experienced struggles for decades before they saw God's plan come to pass in their life.

-In every case, God did answer them, reminding them that He was in control, or the person asking the question later recognized it on their own and was able to end their time of questioning God with praising Him.
+In every case, God either answered them directly, reminding them that He was in control, or the person asking the question later recognized it on their own and was able to see how God was working in their suffering and struggles and that God had a bigger plan in place.

 His plan isn't always what our heart wants.
 We want to understand right now why this has happened.
-We want to know why we were the ones chosen for it.
 We want to know the reason for it.
 We want to know what good will come of it.
 But Scripture continually reminds us that God is God and we are not.
 He has a plan that we cannot see.

 One day while journaling my struggles and sorrows and complaints and whys, I felt strongly that God was telling me I was asking the wrong question.